ChristofSchwarz/qseok_on_minikube/api/README.md

 # API usage of QSEoK

 There is a little NodeJS app in this folder, <a href="createjwt.js">createjwt.js</a>
-which creates a JWT token, puts the user in as signs the token with the file *private.key*.
+which creates a JWT token, puts the user in as signs the token with the file *private.key* which was generated during the vagrant provisioning (shell script <a href="../sh/2_vagrantuser.sh">2_vagrantuser.sh</a>)
 ```
 nodejs createjwt.js [userid]
 ```